Institut-Malosse/Main/README.md

   PyChoice : Lightweight python-based script to make choices in your life.

-  Pysswd : Lightweight python-based password generator.
+  Pysswd : Lightweight python-based password generator. (in dev)